1. Purpose, scope and users

 4. Basic principles relating to the processing of personal data

-The Data Protection Principles outline key responsibilities for organisations processing personal data.
-Article 5(2) of the EU GDPR states that "the controller shall be responsible for and be able to demonstrate compliance with the principles."
+The Data Protection Principles outline the main responsibilities for organizations processing personal data.
+Article 5(2) of the EU GDPR states that "the controller is responsible and able to demonstrate compliance with the principles."

 4.1.
 Legality, Integrity and Transparency